Top tips for walking with arthritis06 October 2021

 For longer walks, boots are best if it’s going to be hilly or muddy, whereas walking shoes are best for relatively flat, dry conditions.

-If you need more specialist advice you can speak to a physio about footwear.
+If you need more specialist advice you can speak to a podiatrist or physio about footwear.

 What to wear?